How to tell if you have sexual tension with someone

 21) You get butterflies

 A burst of adrenaline and a rising heart rate can result in tummy flutters when the other person is around.
-The feeling of butterflies in your stomach is associated with nervousness so doesn’t always mean you’re experiencing sexual tension, however, when combined with the other signs, it is pretty likely the tension is present.
+The feeling of butterflies in your stomach is associated with nervousness so it doesn’t always mean that you’re experiencing sexual tension.
+However, when combined with the other signs, it is pretty likely that sexual tension is present.

-Psychologist Smriti Joshi advises, “this could be just something one person feels or it could be mutual.
-It’s important to remember that while this could be a precursor to a relationship these feelings are mostly led by sexual desire so you must consider if there is mutuality and consent in case you want to pursue these feelings further.”
+Psychologist Smriti Joshi advises: 'Sexual tension could be something that only one person feels, or it could be mutual.
+It’s important to remember that while this could be a precursor to a relationship, these feelings are mostly led by sexual desire, so you must consider if there is mutuality and consent if you want to pursue these feelings further.'

 You Might Also Like